Khaled Ali: 2011 Egyptian Revolution and its aftermath

-2012 Presidential Candidacy
+2012 presidential candidacy

 Announcement

 On the evening of 27 February 2012, Ali held a press conference at the Journalists' Syndicate in Cairo to announce his candidacy for president in the 2012 election, hours after announcing the press conference on Twitter.
 The press conference was a well-attended event, held one day after his 40th birthday, the minimum age eligible to run for the office.
 He was the youngest candidate to enter the race, saying at the press conference that he "decided to pursue the race as a young man, inclined to support the poor, against military rule and with the rights of our martyrs.
 I am not afraid, so long as I have the support of all those who dream of freedom, justice, and dignity."
 At the time, he was an independent and had never been a member of any political party.

 Though known as an activist long involved with labor and social justice, Ali insisted that he does not speak for the revolution, which he said is incapable of being represented by any one person.
 "Am I the candidate of the revolution?
 Am I the candidate of the young?
 No!
 I'm only one voice of many," Ali said in his announcement, calling himself the "candidate of the poor."
 He said he was running "as an independent young man who [has] sided with the poor" against military rule.
 His campaign slogan has been translated as "We will fulfill our dream" and "We will realise our dreams."

 Gamal Eid, a well-known leftist lawyer and the director of the Arab Network for Human Rights Information, who works with the Ali campaign, said that a group of activists and workers began campaigning even before Ali announced his candidacy.